Kong/docs.konghq.com/app/_src/gateway/production/networking/troubleshoot-tls.md

 FATAL:  connection requires a valid client certificate
 ```

-In this case the PostgreSQL server requires a client certificate for authentication, but the client, in this case {{site.base_gateway}}, was unable to provide a valid certificate.
+This error occurs when the PostgreSQL server requires a client certificate for authentication, but the client, in this case {{site.base_gateway}}, was unable to provide a valid certificate.
 For this type of error, check if `pg_ssl_cert` and `pg_ssl_cert_key` are correctly set in `kong.conf`.